amoswzw/stayawake/README.md

 open build/stayawake.app
 ```

-`build-app.sh` creates a minimal `.app` bundle at `build/stayawake.app`.
-The app runs as a menu-bar utility and does not show a Dock icon.
+`build-app.sh` creates an ad-hoc signed `.app` bundle at `build/stayawake.app`.

 ## Usage

-Launch the app and click the menu-bar icon.
+Launch the app and click the menu-bar icon. stayawake does not show a Dock icon.

 The menu shows: